Families of isogenous elliptic curves ordered by height: Introduction

 Let $k$ be a field.
 Let $X \to S$ be a family of algebraic varieties over $k$, where $S$ is irreducible, and let $X_{\eta}$ be the generic fiber of this family.
 People care about what properties of $X_{\eta}$ extend to the special fibers and how we can measure the size of specializations such that a specific property does not extend.
 For example, the Hilbert Irreducibility Theorem says that for a Galois covering $X \to \mathbb{P}^{n}$ over a number field $K$, for most of the rational points $t \in \mathbb{P}^{n}(K)$ the specializations over $t$ generate a Galois extension with Galois group $G$.
 Moreover, the size of the complement set, which can be considered as locus of \textit{`exceptional'} points, can be bounded as in \cite{Ser}.

 In \cite{EEHK09}, Ellenberg, Elsholtz, Hall, and Kowalski studied families of Jacobians of hyperelliptic curves defined over number fields by affine equations

 with the assumption that the generic fiber is geometrically simple.
-They proved that the number of geometrically non-simple fibers in this family, with the height of the parametrizer $t \le B$, is bounded above by a constant $C(f)$ depending on $f$.
-Moreover, they obtained an effective bound that shows how the number of geometrically non-simple fibers grows with $B$.
-Their effective bound comes from the analytic number theory and not only depends on the coefficients of $f(x)$ but also depends on the primes dividing the discriminant of $f(x)$ and the genus of the family.
+They proved that the number of geometrically non-simple fibers in this family, with the height of the parametrizer $t \le B$, is bounded above by a constant $C(f)$ depending on $f$ (\cite[Theorem A]{EEHK09}).
+Moreover, they obtained an effective bound (\cite[Theorem B]{EEHK09}) that shows how the number of geometrically non-simple fibers grows with $B$

+Their effective bound comes from sieve methods from analytic number theory and not only depends on the coefficients of $f(x)$ but also depends on the primes dividing the discriminant of $f(x)$ and the genus of the family.
+In contrast, the uniform bounds for rational points on curves over number fields that come from the determinant method gives stronger uniform bounds than sieve methods.

 In this paper, we study families of pairs of elliptic curves defined over a rational curve over a number field $K$.
-To be precise, let $C$ be a rational curve over $K$ isomorphic to $\mathbb{P}^{1}$ which parametrizes a one-dimensional family of pairs of elliptic curves and let $(E_{t}, E^{\prime}_{t})$ be the generic fiber of this family over $K(t)$, with the assumption that there exists no isogeny between $E_{t}$ and $E^{\prime}_{t}$.
-We establish an upper bound for the number of specializations of $(E_{t}, E^{\prime}_{t})$ where the two factors are isogenous, with the assumption that the height of the parameter $t \le B$.
+To be precise, let $C$ be a rational curve over $K$ isomorphic to $\mathbb{P}^{1}$ which parametrizes a one-dimensional family of pairs of elliptic curves and let $(E_{\eta}, E^{\prime}_{\eta})$ be the generic fiber of this family over $K(t)$, with the assumption that there exists no isogeny between $E_{\eta}$ and $E^{\prime}_{\eta}$.
+We establish an upper bound for the number of specializations of $(E_{t}, E^{\prime}_{t})$ where the two curves are isogenous, with the assumption that the height of the parameter $t \le B$.
 Our method is from a purely arithmetic point of view and relies on constructions and optimizations of explicit covers of the moduli space $X(1) \times X(1)$, combined with results of the uniform bound for points of bounded height on curves, which is completely different from \cite{EEHK09}.
 Notably, by a proper choice of definition of the height of $t$, the resulting upper bound depends solely on $K$ and $B$ and the degree of the parameter family, as detailed in Theorem \ref{uniform version}.
 In comparison with the effective bound in loc. cit., the power of the logarithmic term we got is much better.
 Besides this, the uniformity of our bound adds an exciting dimension to the further exploration of our method.

 To discuss the results, we first fix the general setting and terminology (see section $\S 2$ for more details).
 Let $\iota$ denote the map from $C$ to $\mathbb{P}^{3}$ which is a composition of a finite map via the $j$-invariant, followed by the Segre embedding: